 A Japanese scroll painting by Imao Keinen

-kakejiku (vertical hanging scroll), in ink and color on paper, depicting saru kani gases or The Crab and the Monkey, signed and sealed, in wooden box.
+Kakejiku (vertical hanging scroll), in ink and colour on paper, depicting saru kani gassen or The Crab and the Monkey, signed and sealed, in wooden box.

 H. 106 x W. 31 cm (painting)